 EU REGULATIONS – MiFID

-In response to MiFID II, 360T will provide a fully compliant trading venue and, leveraging our unique relationship with our parent company, Deutsche Börse Group, we will help our clients to ensure that they are offered the most optimal and efficient solutions to help them comply with their own MiFID requirements.
+In response to MiFID II, 360T is providing a fully compliant trading venue and, leveraging our unique relationship with our parent company, Deutsche Börse Group, we will help our clients to ensure that they are offered the most optimal and efficient solutions to help them comply with their own MiFID requirements.

 From 3 January 360T will: